pytorch/audio/README.md

 of providing strong GPU acceleration, having a focus on trainable features through the autograd system, and having consistent style (tensor names and dimension names).
 Therefore, it is primarily a machine learning library and not a general signal processing library.
-The benefits of Pytorch is be seen in torchaudio through having all the computations be through Pytorch operations which makes it easy to use and feel like a natural extension.
+The benefits of PyTorch is be seen in torchaudio through having all the computations be through PyTorch operations which makes it easy to use and feel like a natural extension.

 - [Support audio I/O (Load files, Save files)](http://pytorch.org/audio/)